DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/node/node-usage.md

 The default value can be of type string, boolean, number, or object.

-If you would like to get the full Variable object defined by [DVCVariable Typescript Schema](https://github.com/DevCycleHQ/js-sdks/blob/main/sdk/nodejs/src/types.ts#L95) you can use `dvcClient.variable()` instead.
+If you would like to get the full Variable object defined by [DVCVariable Typescript Schema](https://github.com/DevCycleHQ/js-sdks/blob/main/sdk/nodejs/src/types.ts#L95) you can use `devcycleClient.variable()` instead.
 This contains fields such as:
 `key`, `value`, `type`, `defaultValue`, `isDefaulted`.

 ## Getting All Variables